Prostitution in Ghana: Law enforcement

-Law enforcement is variable, and there are also occasional crack-downs on prostitutes.
+Law enforcement is variable, and there are also occasional crackdowns on prostitutes.
 Prostitutes are often abused by law enforcement officers.
 In a survey across 26 town and cities, a third of the prostitutes told of problems with the police.
 These included intimidation, extortion, threats and raids.
 Many reported that they had had to have sex with the officers to avoid prosecution.

 In a 2007 survey of 251 law enforcement agents, 15% admitted they had demanded sex in return for not prosecuting arrested prostitutes.

 Police and politicians are sometimes bribed or blackmailed to turn a blind eye.

 Sex tourism

 Ghana has established itself as a destination for sex tourism from western tourists.
 This kind of tourism has attracted paedophiles due to the country's lax child protection laws and poor law enforcement.
 Child prostitution is increasing is a problem with girls being vulnerable and boys to a lesser extent.